 The Teacher Training Workshop is an 6-day intensive embedded in the Festival’s Professional Training Program that offers practicing dance educators a chance to refresh and renew their passion for teaching.
 Dance educators will gain valuable new insights and information to enhance their classroom and creative work and fortify their core teaching values.

-To qualify applicants must be currently teaching dance for grades 6-12, or be enrolled in M.Ed. or MFA program and intending to teach.
+To qualify applicants must be currently teaching dance for grades 8-12 or within higher education.
+Applicants may be enrolled in and undergraduate, M.Ed. or MFA program and intending to teach.
 Please include this information on your required resume.

 The Teacher’s Training Workshop includes: